Our Approaches to Dialectical Behavior Therapy for Adults

 DBT therapy for adults involves individual and group therapy sessions, skills training, and phone coaching.
 Both individual and group sessions aim to bring forth acceptance of self; a necessary step to facilitating lasting change.
 During sessions, you’ll have the opportunity to identify harmful behavioral patterns so that we can work on replacing them with healthier ones.
 You’ll also learn to recognize your positive strengths and use them to change thoughts and behaviors that are not working for you.

 During group sessions, you’ll collaborate with a team to work on exercises, assignments, and module lessons from previous meetings.
 You’ll be encouraged to fill out a weekly “Diary Card” where you’ll take notes of your daily emotions and behaviors that will help us identify patterns.
 This is going to allow us to help you develop practical skills for effectively dealing with the challenges you’re going through.
 You’ll also learn to set healthier boundaries for yourself that will help you to start feeling more in control of your life and relationships.

-Dialectical Behavior Therapy For Adults Can Help You Live Your Best Life
+Participating in Adult DBT Can Help You Live Your Best Life

-If you’re ready to improve your quality of life and relationships, we encourage you to set up a 15-minute intake appointment with our staff by calling 631-828-2264.
+If you’re ready to improve your quality of life and relationships or learn new DBT skills for adults, we encourage you to set up a 15-minute intake appointment with our staff by calling 631-920-3941.
 During the call, we can assess your concerns to match you with the right therapist based on your needs.